Orthodox vs. Catholic vs. Protestant

 |---|---|---|---|

-| Head of Church | Christ; no single earthly head; patriarch of Constantinople (primus inter pares) | Christ via the Pope (successor of Peter, head of bishops) | Christ; local pastor or congregational authority |
+| Head of Church | Christ; no single earthly head; Patriarch of Constantinople (primus inter pares) | Christ via the Pope (successor of Peter, head of bishops) | Christ; local pastor or congregational authority |

 | Governing Structure | Patriarchates (Constantinople, Alexandria, Antioch, Jerusalem) + autocephalous national churches; conciliar communion | Hierarchical: Pope → cardinals → bishops → priests; centralized authority from Rome | Varies: Episcopal (bishops), Presbyterian (councils of elders), Congregational (members), or hybrid |

-| Decision-Making | Ecumenical councils; synods of bishops; conciliarity and consensus | Pope and bishops; Vatican II reformed but maintained papal supremacy | Local church or denomination; creeds and confessions provide continuity |
+| Decision-Making | Ecumenical councils; synods of bishops; conciliarity and consensus | Pope and bishops together; Vatican II recovered episcopal collegiality while reaffirming the pope’s primacy and universal jurisdiction | Local church or denomination; creeds and confessions provide continuity |

-| Authority of Patriarch/Pope | Symbolic and pastoral; cannot unilaterally bind all churches | Absolute within canon law; can teach infallibly on faith/morals | No central figure; pastor accountable to local congregation or denomination |
+| Authority of Patriarch/Pope | Symbolic and pastoral; cannot unilaterally bind all churches | Universal jurisdiction within canon law; can teach infallibly on faith and morals only under strictly limited ex cathedra conditions | No central figure; pastor accountable to local congregation or denomination |

-| Women in Leadership | No female priests or bishops; deaconesses being discussed | No female priests or bishops; women in pastoral roles; strong Marian theology | Varies: many Protestant denominations ordain women; some don’t |
+| Women in Leadership | No female priests or bishops; a few Orthodox jurisdictions (notably the Patriarchate of Alexandria) have begun reviving the female diaconate | No female priests or bishops; women in pastoral roles; strong Marian theology | Varies: many Protestant denominations ordain women; some don’t |

-| Married Clergy | Priests may marry; bishops celibate | Priests required to be celibate (with rare exceptions); bishops celibate | Pastors typically married; some communities celibate by choice |
+| Married Clergy | Priests may marry before ordination; bishops celibate | Priests required to be celibate (with rare exceptions); bishops celibate | Pastors typically married; some communities celibate by choice |

 Orthodox: Conciliality and Primacy